Top 3 Success Factors to becoming a Flexible Workplace

 More and more, large private sector organisations are making the successful change to flexible workplaces, providing Public Sector property managers with compelling case studies on how to improve the effectiveness of their own workspaces.

 Flexible working arrangements are an inevitable consequence of a number of global forces reshaping the way we work and how we engage with technology.
 No organisation is immune, but nor should the inevitable be feared.

-So what are the success factors of organisations who have made the shift to a new, more flexible workspace?
+The success factors of organisations moving to a new, more flexible workspace

 Here’s my top 3 observations of how early-adopting organisations have successfully responded to, and harnessed, these changes:

 - It’s all about change management

 Success factor #1 – Using a major move to signal the strategic intent

 All organisations that I have observed started the change to flexible working with a major move.